 A place with restaurants, waterside shopping, and apartments with a view, a marina, and entertainment for the whole family was in their mind.
 They called it „Fishermen’s Village,” and today it is still „the” attraction in Punta Gorda.
 Built on a New England Fishing Village theme, the second largest tourist attraction in Southwest Florida is constantly remodeling, improving, and attracting people.

 This unique waterfront destination includes gift, clothing boutiques, and specialty shops.
-There are several restaurants with a wide variety of food items on their menus.
+There are several restaurants with a variety of food items on their menus.
 A little military heritage museum tells stories about the past while the ice cream parlor next door drops a 5,000 calorie ice bomb on you.
 The marina offers 98 boat slips and a gas station.
 Fully furnished luxury apartments on the second floor are waiting for new arrivals who are seeking a break from the hustle and bustle.

 Everything is in the shade.
 Wide openings provide for a gentle sea breeze on a sizzling summer day.
 On certain days you can listen to live music while enjoying your ice-cold beer… or whatever you prefer to drink.

 Charter boats are departing from the harbor.
 You can go out on a short sunset tour, or you can go out on a variety of day trips.
-The skippers will take you on cruises up the river, or to those little keys located in Charlotte Harbor.
+The skippers will take you on cruises up the river, or to those little islands in Charlotte Harbor.
 On one small island, called Cabbage Key, sits a unique little restaurant.
-One of those charter boats gets you to that little island in the sun ..and maybe even back.
+One of those charter boats will get you to that little island in the sun ..and maybe even back.
 Try it out.

 An Event that Shaped the City forever – “Charley.”

 When the category four hurricane „Charley” hit Florida’s Sun Coast.
 Charlotte Harbor, Port Charlotte, and Punta Gorda (a little later even Arcadia) were right in the bulls-eye of the storm.
 That was in 2005, and it left huge parts of the city in ruins.
 Many buildings on the north and south banks of the river were destroyed because the eye of the hurricane went through the harbor and up the river without losing force.